Driverless buses in Stockholm, Sweden

 An open API for open traffic

 Ericsson offers installation and operation of smart traffic solutions, minimizing installation time, operational costs and staffing headaches.
-With our support, you can put your city in the express lane to intelligent transport.

 Data is the driver in smart cities